BUMETCS673/group-project-team2/team.md

 ## Benoît Clemenceau

 Hello everyone!
 My name is Benoît Clemenceau, I come from Paris, France, and I have been in Boston since January.
 I am doing the MS in Computer Information Systems and not following any specific concentration.
 This is my first online class.
 I come from a French Engineering school named ECE Paris and I am here thanks to a double degree program I managed to get in.
 I studied Mathematics, Physics, Electronics, and Informatics there.
 I learned C, C++, Java, JavaScript, and Python, and did a bunch of Data Science and Machine Learning.
 The technology I am most comfortable with is JavaScript, especially with React.
 I have done a couple of internships and freelancing in Java, JavaScript, React, React Native, and Kotlin.
 My last side-project was building a web portfolio/blog in React with Next.js, you can check it out live here: [benclem.dev](https://benclem.dev/)

+## Ruiqi Chang

+Hello everyone!
+My name is Ruiqi Chang.
+I am in MSCS program.
+I graduated in Management Information System major at Temple University in Phily.
+I am comfortable with JavaScript, Node.js, Java and mySql.
+I am exciting to create a amazing project for my first online class with yours.I am doing my first intern now, but I will my schedule and cooperate well with you.